cloudwego/cloudwego.github.io/content/en/docs/kitex/FAQ/_index.md

 * gRPC provides support to gRPC message protocol and enables Kitex to interact with gRPC framework.

 **Q6: Issues regarding Thrift interface compiling, such as "not enough arguments in call to iprot.ReadStructBegin"**
 * Based on Thrift v0.13, Kitex cannot be upgraded directly, as there is a breaking change in the interface of Apache Thrift v0.14.
 The reason for such problems could be that a new version of Thrift is pulled during upgrades.
-The use of -u parameters is not recommended during upgrades, you can run the following command to fix the version: "go mod edit -replace github.com/apache/thrift=github.com/apache/thrift@v0.13.0"
+The use of -u parameters is not recommended during upgrades, you can run the following command to fix the version: `go mod edit -replace github.com/apache/thrift=github.com/apache/thrift@v0.13.0`

 ## Kitex Code Generation Tool